APTA's PTA Advanced Proficiency Pathways is the premier program for increasing a PTA's knowledge and skill in a chosen area of physical therapy.

 Supervising Physical Therapist Selection

 The supervising physical therapist must be an individual who agrees to assist the applicant through the PTA Advanced Proficiency Pathways program.
-They may be asked to provide clinical mentoring, selected clinical experiences, relief time for clinical mentoring, and/or professional and/or personal support to the applicant; all as permitted by facility and regulatory guidelines.
+They may be asked to provide clinical mentoring, selected clinical experiences, relief time for clinical mentoring, and professional and/or personal support to the applicant, all as permitted by facility and regulatory guidelines.
 They also agree to demonstrate professional behaviors and provide opportunities as they arise for the applicant to develop skills in advocacy, leadership, and mentoring.
 They agree to promote enhanced PT-PTA collaboration, including communication and documentation.
-They also are asked to sign off on the applicant’s submitted total work hours in the content area of the Advanced Proficiency Pathway at the conclusion of the program.
+They also are asked to sign off on the applicant's submitted total work hours in the content area of the Advanced Proficiency Pathway at the conclusion of the program.